Cultural Experiences in Armenia Holiday Tours

 Armenian music is emotional and full of history.
 Dance is joyful and expressive.

-• Folk Music Performances – See live shows with traditional instruments
+• Folk Music Performances – Live shows with traditional instruments

-• Dance Events – Watch or join group dances during village festivals or city events
+• Dance Events – Join group dances during village festivals or city events

-• Opera and Ballet Theater – Enjoy world-class performances in Yerevan
+• Opera and Ballet Theater – World-class performances in Yerevan

-Music and dance are an easy way to connect with the soul of Armenia.
+Music and dance connect you with the soul of Armenia.
 A good Armenia holiday package includes at least one cultural performance.

 Take a Village Tour